CMB lensing power spectrum without noise bias: Introduction

 \section{Introduction}

 Cosmic microwave background (CMB) photons are gravitationally lensed by large scale structure as they propagate through the Universe.
-This lensing distorts our images of CMB anisotropies and imprints onto the CMB four point function a distinct non-Gaussian component \cite{Lewis:2006fu}.
+This lensing distorts our images of CMB anisotropies and imprints onto the CMB four-point {correlation} function\footnote{{In what follows, we use $n$-point correlation function and $n$-point function interchangeably.}} a distinct non-Gaussian component \cite{Lewis:2006fu}.
 Measurements of this non-Gaussian component, the CMB weak lensing power spectrum $\langle\kappa\kappa\rangle$, provides us with a wealth of information on the growth of structure in our Universe.
 Thus a measurement of $\langle\kappa\kappa\rangle$ can provide us with some of the strongest constraints on the properties of neutrinos \cite{Allison:2015qca}, primordial non-Gaussianity \cite{Schmittfull:2017ffw}, dark matter \cite{Li:2018zdm} and dark energy \cite{2011PhRvL.107b1302S}.
 The first detection of CMB lensing was reported with data from the Wilkinson Microwave Anisotropy Probe (WMAP) in \Reff{Smith:2007rg} and CMB lensing power spectrum in \Refs{2011PhRvL.107b1302S, 2011PhRvL.107b1301D}.
 Since then, many additional detections of CMB lensing spectra have been reported \cite{van_Engelen_2012,polarbear,Story_2015,BICEP2016,PhysRevD.95.123529,Omori_2017,Wu_2019,SPT:2019fqo, ACT:2023dou, SPT:2023jql}.